varaprasad-pakalapati/ms-library-management/README.md

 ```

 #### Please note:
-Unit test coverage is not reached 80%.
-Some unit tests are created to for demo
+Unit tests are created only at service and controller layer for demo.